joshbegley/nyt-latest/previous.md

 `A White House correspondent and a sports reporter confirmed that President Trump had called Gianni Infantino of FIFA to review the suspension of a top U.S. goal scorer.`\
 https://www.nytimes.com/2026/07/06/insider/trump-fifa-world-cup-balogun.html

-**George E. Johnson Dies at 99; Broke Market Barriers With Afro Sheen**\
+**George E. Johnson, Who Built a Black Hair-Care Empire, Dies at 99**\
-`Mr. Johnson’s hair-product company, a longtime sponsor of “Soul Train,” was the first Black-owned company listed on a major American stock exchange.`\
+`Mr. Johnson’s hair product company, a longtime sponsor of “Soul Train,” was the first Black-owned company listed on a major American stock exchange.`\
 https://www.nytimes.com/2026/07/06/business/george-e-johnson-dead.html

 **Want to Truly Understand the World Cup?
 Check Out These Books.**\